frozenfoxx/fapbrewing.cultoffoxx.net/Recipes/Blood Mead - FaP Brewing.md

 - 3 piece airlock

 # Recipe
-In a separate container (water):
-- Add 2 gallons of water, warm
-- Add 2 Campden tablets
-- Let sit 30min

 In a separate container (yeast):
 - Reactivate yeast
 - Seal
 - Let sit for 30 min

-In a saucepan:
+In a soup pan:
 - Add .75gal of the water (container)
 - Add dried hibiscus
 - Bring to a boil
 - Immediately cut heat and let steep for 30min
 - Drain back into the water container

+In a separate container (water):
+- Fill up the remainder to two gallons of water, warm
+- Add 2 Campden tablets
+- Let sit 30min

 In fermentation bucket:
 - Add 7lbs wildflower honey